Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Methodology

 \subsection{Data Analysis}

 During each interview, the researcher who conducted the interview took timestamped notes.
-Then, a second researcher independently listened to each Zoom recording and took their own set of notes.
+Then, a second researcher independently listened to each audio recording and took their own set of notes.
 Both researchers met weekly to discuss their notes together.
-After the interviews were completed, we iteratively came up with themes using an inductive approach~\cite{corbinBasics2014} -- we annotated interview quotes with potential themes, then merged and split themes based on our weekly discussions until we converged on our final set.
-During this process, we decided to center each of our themes on a barrier that instructors face while attempting to alter student-AI interactions because of the prevalence of repeated barriers across our interviewees.
+After the interviews were completed, we iteratively came up with themes using an inductive approach~\cite{corbinBasics2014}.
+Both researchers independently annotated interview excerpts at the level of short utterances or question-answer turns, depending on where a shift in meaning occurred.
+We then compared annotations in weekly meetings.
+Coding proceeded as a negotiated process rather than through formal inter-rater reliability statistics: disagreements were discussed case by case, and codes were revised until both researchers reached consensus.
+This process unfolded over five weekly iterations, during which we merged, split, and renamed codes until the codebook stabilized.
+After convergence, we re-reviewed earlier excerpts to ensure consistent application.
+This iterative process led us to center each theme on barriers instructors encountered while attempting to alter student-AI interactions.

 To analyze the survey data, two researchers computed counts and proportions for Likert-scale questions and applied an inductive approach to generate themes for open-ended responses.
-Although we allowed survey participants to leave any question blank if they chose, we found that all of our Likert-scale questions had response rates over 90\% (between 152-161 responses).
+For open-ended items, both researchers independently labeled sentences within each response.
+We compared labels in weekly meetings and resolved disagreements through discussion until agreement was reached.
+Coding stabilized after three iterations, after which we re-reviewed earlier responses for consistency and grouped the agreed-upon codes into the themes reported in the results.
+Although we allowed survey participants to leave any question blank if they chose, we found that all of our Likert-scale questions had response rates over 90\% (between 152-161 responses out of 169 submissions).
 As such, when reporting Likert-scale question results, we omit the number of responses for ease of reading.